Edw590/PS3-Proxy-Server-for-Android/README.md

 **Note:** To see what the next version might have, see this link: https://github.com/DADi590/PS3-Proxy-Server-for-Android/releases.
 I always write there what's coming and I keep updating it, so I don't forget and others can possibly see and say something in case they don't agree or have a better idea.

 **This app can be used on ALL Firmwares!
-That means, OFW (HFW, which is OFW) and CFW.
+That means, OFW (HFW too..., which is OFW) and CFW.
 It was made for HAN, but works without anything on the PS3 - pure OFW.
 Works too with PS3HEN and CFW.
 Anything.
 It doesn't need anything special on the PS3 aside from configuring the network settings.**

 ### Latest app version: 2.1